soyoahn/soyoahn.github.io/_posts/2025-09-10-iOS-messages-feature-request.md

 ---
 Did you know that you can send Apple feature requests? [https://www.apple.com/feedback/](https://www.apple.com/feedback/)

-For example, I just submitted this one: (trigger warning: mental health)
+For example, I just submitted this one: (this is pretty personal)

 I have a family member who sends me very upsetting messages almost daily.
 I've needed to block them occasionally, but can't leave them blocked for very long because they are family.
 Rather than constantly block/unblock, I'd rather have the ability to obfuscate or hide the preview contents of their message so I don't have to catch any words from them while checking other messages.
 I'd like to only have to view the content when I'm mentally and emotionally prepared to do so.